Sankeerthan-RN/Automated-Car-Insurance-Claims/README.md

 - Validates that the car is damaged.
 - Finds location of damage as front, rear or side
 - Determines severity of damage as minor, moderate or severe.
+# Different models we are using for training:
+- Resnet50
+- InceptionV3
+- VGG16
+- VGG19